-16.2 In addition, when after the starting signal a port-tack boat is keeping clear by sailing to pass astern of a starboard-tack boat, the starboard-tack boat shall not change course if as a result the port-tack boat would immediately need to change course to continue keeping clear.”
+16.2 In addition, on a beat to windward when a port-tack boat is keeping clear by sailing to pass to leeward of a starboard-tack boat, the starboard-tack boat shall not bear away if as a result the port-tack boat must change course immediately to continue keeping clear.”

 Rule 16 Key Points

 - This rule limits the ability of a right-of-way boat to change course in order to “hunt” another boat.

 - The term “change course” is not defined in the rules, but is discussed in an interpretation, which states that to change course means to change the direction in which the boat is moving or heading.

 - If you are a right-of-way boat, don’t contribute to “doing the dance” by trying to outsmart the moves of the other boat that is trying to avoid you.

 Rule 16 was revised in the 2021-2024 racing rules.
 See the markup below.